zkutalik/ssimp_software/doc/manual.md

 ## Reference panel
 [//]: -------------------------------

-More info on handling reference panel data can be found in [usage message](doc/usage.txt#L77).
+More info on handling reference panel data can be found in [usage message](doc/usage.txt).

-## Run-time
-[//]: -------------------------------
-To run a genome-wide imputation using 1000 genomes reference panel, roughly 200 CPU hours are needed.

 ## Technical aspects